 They can promote up to £700 referral bonuses but they can do this because they are making a lot of money out of contractors by keeping their tax and NICs in their pocket.
 A genuine compliant umbrella company will only charge a small margin (around £20-£30 per week) to process payroll and pay the rest to both you and HMRC.
 Any sustainable business would not offer an entire year’s fee as a referral bonus.

-HMRC are cracking down on these providers and have published spotlights to warn users as well as closing down loopholes with anti-avoidance rules.
+HMRC is cracking down on these providers and has published spotlights to warn users as well as closing down loopholes with anti-avoidance rules.
 You can read about more on HMRC Spotlight on Tax Avoidance Scheme.
 Be warned, these companies tend to fold when investigated and HMRC will approach the user for unpaid tax, NICs and penalties.

-If you are a contractor working with these scheme, or know of colleagues that do, then please contact HMRC email@example.com
+If you are working with these contractor loan schemes or know of colleagues that do, then please contact HMRC at [email protected]

 Last, but certainly not least, we would recommend contractors work with a reputable umbrella company who are audited by professional trading bodies within the industry, such as Professional Passport and have affiliations with APSCo or FCSA.